jivebiscuit/jivebiscuit.github.io/docs/sop/i90-sop.md

 East Arrival must:

 1. Provide radar service to aircraft in airspace depicted in this section.
-2. Ensure arrivals are assigned appropriate runway transition, if applicable, and airspeed in accordance with paragraph 2-1-14.
+2. Ensure arrivals are assigned appropriate runway transition, if applicable, and airspeed in accordance with [paragraph 2-1-14](#2-1-14-arrival-runway-assignments).
 3. Handoff KHOU arrivals not on the WAPPL# to Gulf Arrival at 10,000 feet MSL.
 Gulf Arrival has control for descent to 8,000 feet MSL.
 4. Handoff HUDZY# arrivals destined KGLS, KLBX, KEFD, KBYY, KARM and KSGR to Gulf Arrival at 10,000 feet MSL.
 Gulf Arrival has control for descent to 8,000 feet MSL.
 5. Descend and vector all other satellite arrivals to remain clear of the final boxes, and handoff to the appropriate controller.
 6. Provide Class B service between 5,500 feet and 10,000 feet MSL within the lateral boundaries of Class B airspace within East Arrival airspace.
-7. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with vZHU General Control SOP 2-2-1.
+7. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with [ZHU General Control SOP 2-2-1](../sop/general-control-sop.md#2-2-1-ifr-arrivals).
 8. Coordinate with Gulf Arrival prior to assigning KIAH RWY 27.
 9. Coordinate “Wrong Side” downwind aircraft that will overfly KIAH with the corresponding feeder controller and point out the aircraft to all Departure controllers.
 10. When assigning an aircraft, a RNP approach with RF legs, ensure the aircraft is handed off and communications transferred prior to the Final Controller’s lateral boundary.